IoD Professional Director Series | CPD in your region

 Learn more about the Professional Director Series, including dates, venues and agendas here.

-Course attendees can either register for a morning session, an afternoon session or the full day.
+Course attendees can either register for a morning session or the full day.

 CPD Workshop Details

-By the time the delegate has completed the session, they should be able to:
+Having completed this session, the delegate should be able to:

 The aim of this workshop is to equip participants with an understanding of the ingredients of effective strategic decision-making and provide insight into the main challenges.
 Having done this, the workshop provides participants with a way of assessing their own organisation’s competence in strategic decision-making and identifying the areas to focus on to strengthen this ability.